blockchain-lab-um/masca/packages/docs/docs/tutorial/rpc-methods.md

 #### Description

 `addFriendlyDapp` adds the current dApp (origin of the current dApp) to the list of friendly dApps.
-Friendly dApps do not show popups.
+Friendly dApps do not show pop-ups.

 ```typescript
 const response = await ethereum.request({